Whistleblowing Policy: why your organisation needs one & what to include

 Whistleblowing law in the UK

 In the UK, individuals have a number of rights when it comes to whistleblowing, as long as certain criteria are met.
-Of particular importance to this is the public interest disclosure act (or PIDA for short).
+Of particular importance to this is the Public Interest Disclosure Act (or PIDA for short).

 This includes providing protection for workers reporting a concern about malpractice by their employers or third parties.
+Find out more about UK law by reading these FAQs.

 When it comes to claims against employers for a breach of whistleblowing laws in the UK it’s important to note that there is no financial cap on compensation for the whistleblower and no requirement for the whistleblower to have a minimum period of service with the employer.